akabhowmick/QueensFinestPrints/README.md

 ## Future changes:
 - Personal Account Dashboards
 - Update company tagline

 - Update so that in cart the bulk options and item options reflect the selected options on refresh

-- double check emails (1/3)
+- paypal check
-- bulk and options saved into the item => incorporate into the email
+- navbar high z-index
+- after order => make the whole cart null